 While the UK isn’t known for its sub-zero temperatures, when the cold snap arrives, there comes a new type of home emergency to contend with – frozen pipes.

 If your pipes freeze over it can cause no end of trouble.
 From the lack of central heating and flooding to the expensive repair costs, it’s a home emergency everyone could do without.
 So to ensure you don’t fall victim to Jack Frost, here’s how to stop frozen pipes.

 Don’t be lazy, get lagging

 Pipes left exposed to the cold will freeze – it’s simple science – so give them a bit of TLC and wrap them up.
 By using lagging (a foam material available from most DIY shops) it’ll give them an extra layer of insulation and protection in this cold snap and should stop frozen pipes.
 Special care and attention should be given to pipes with an exposed socket weld pipe fitting, in the garage or next to external walls too as these ones tend to feel the cold more.
-Frozen pipes can cause a breakdown of your entire water and heating systems, and even burst if left long enough, so it really will be worth calling that plumbing company for the extra work to look after your plumbing.
+Frozen pipes can cause a breakdown of your entire water and heating systems, and even burst if left long enough, so it really will be worth calling that plumbing company for the extra work.
+You have to look after your plumbing, maintenance is life unfortunately.